nic-obert/reverse-language/README.md

 ## **Primitive data types**
 Although the language is dynamically typed, there is still a simple weak typing system.
+The type of a variable is obtained via the built-in function [`getType`](#gettype).

 ### **Number**
-The `Number` data type represents a real number, either decimal or integer.
+The `NUMBER` data type represents a real number, either decimal or integer.
 ```
 ;0 = number
 ```

 ### **String**
-The `String` data type represents a sequence of characters.
+The `STRING` data type represents a sequence of characters.
 Literal strings are enclosed in double quotes: `"this is a string"`.
 ```
 ;"hello world!" = string
 ```

 ### **Boolean**
-The `Boolean` data type represents a binary true-false condition.
+The `BOOLEAN` data type represents a binary true-false condition.
 The literal boolean `true` evaluates to integer `0`.
 The literal boolean `false` evaluates to integer `1`.
 ```